Tag Archives: hydrogen

 here’s our largest H2 purifier being burst-pressure tested

-Shown below is our latest product: a lower cost hydrogen generator, designed for use to provide the carrier and flame gas for gas chromatography.
-It’s our highest pressure, lowest hydrogen output product, outputting hydrogen at up to 90 psi.
-The output is still higher than any other generator in the GC space, and the purity is greater; 99.99995%, good enough to be used as the carrier gas, not just the detector gas.
+Shown below is our latest product: a hydrogen generator, designed to provide carrier and flame gas for gas chromatography, and small industrial use.
+It outputs hydrogen at up to 90 psi, while not a high pressure, it’s higher than any other H2 generator in the GC space.
+The purity is greater than available with electrolysis, 99.99995%, good enough to be used as the carrier gas, and there is not desiccant to use up.
 Fairly low price too.http://www.rebresearch.com/

-As always, the hydrogen is made from methanol-water reforming in a membrane reactor, but we did a couple of things differently from previous designs.
-We closed up the front more so you don’t stick your fingers where they don’t belong.
-We also have a more-transpartent tank so you have a better idea what the liquid level is.
-The use of the membrane reactor is why our hydrogen is purer; we go through a metal membrane and our competition, (Porter, etc) uses only a desiccant.
+The hydrogen is made from methanol-water reforming in a membrane reactor, with a palladium membrane to purify the H2.
+It’s a small chemical plant.
+You can still adjust things, but we closed up the front a bit, so folks don’t stick their fingers where they don’t belong.
+There’s also a semi-transpartent tank so you have a decent idea of the liquid level.
+The use of the membrane reactor reduces energy use, and the metal membrane is why our hydrogen is purer.
+Our competition, (Porter, etc) uses only a desiccant.